ibanFR/DiagramPrinter-Refactoring-Kata/java/README.md

 ## Solution
 Use Adapt parameter pattern to safe-refactor the DiagramPrinter class until it is possible to create unit tests for the required code.

+## Refactoring printDiagram method

+Apply similar steps to refactor the `printDiagram` method in the `DiagramPrinter` class.

+## Challenge
+Can't construct an instance of PDFDocument directly.